Inter Milan’s Dzeko next to Drogba in Champions League ranks

 Sebastien Thill levelled matters for the Moldovans in the 52nd minute before Arturo Vidal restored the Italians’ lead six minutes later after he was teed up by the veteran goal machine.

-Drogba holds the record at 36 years and 259 days after he found the net plus an assist in Chelsea’s 5-0 thumping of Schalke 04 at the Veltins-Arena on November 11, 2014.
+Drogba holds the record at 36 years and 259 days after he found the net and provided an assist in Chelsea’s 5-0 thumping of Schalke 04 at the Veltins-Arena on November 11, 2014.

 The 19-time Serie A winners completed the defeat of Yuriy Vernydub’s side with Stefan de Vrij’s 67th-minute strike.

-Although manager Inzaghi is pleased with his team’s result, albeit, he called for improvement in subsequent matches.
+Although manager Inzaghi is pleased with his team’s result, he called for improvement in subsequent matches.

 “We produced the sort of performance that we needed,” he told Inter Milan website.